Political views and activism of Rage Against the Machine: 2010 activism and censorship in Brazil

 The channel claimed that the broadcast was interrupted due to technical problems after the public invaded the restricted area of the shooting crew; it has been difficult to confirm which version is true.
-However, it is undisputed that the praise singer Zack de la Rocha made of the Brazilian Landless Workers' Movement was omitted from the Multishow Channel broadcast, and censorship has occurred at least in this respect.
-On October 10 Tom Morello stated on his Twitter account: "I understand the network cut away when I put on the PST hat.
+However, it is undisputed that the praise singer De la Rocha made of the Brazilian Landless Workers' Movement was omitted from the Multishow Channel broadcast, and censorship has occurred at least in this respect.
+On October 10 Morello stated on his Twitter account: "I understand the network cut away when I put on the PST hat.
 That means we're winning."
 And then corrected: "Of course that's MST, not PST.
 PST stands for Post São Paulo Triatholon."